IBM/db2sock-ibmi/README.md

 - build   -- languages may compile using new PASE asynchronous API header (PaseCliAsync.h)
 - runtime -- place helper libdb400.a before PASE libdb400.a driver (use LIBPATH)

-#Follow Along
-We will be discussing things in the [Issues](http://bit.ly/db2sock-issues) section of this repo.

 #Contributors
 - Tony Cairns, IBM
 - Aaron Bartell, Krengel Technology, Inc.